Get exclusive member benefits & effect social change. Join Today

 Dry skin is an uncomfortable condition marked by scaling, itching, and cracking.
 It can occur for a variety of reasons.
-Some people have naturally dry skin and may experience frequent symptoms.
-However, even the oiliest skin can get dry at times.
+You might have naturally dry skin.
+But even if your skin tends to be oily, you can develop dry skin from time to time.

 Seborrheic dermatitis occurs when your skin produces too much oil.
-It results in a red and scaly rash, usually on the scalp.
+It results in a red and scaly rash, usually on your scalp.
 This type of dermatitis is common in infants.

-Certain simple lifestyle changes can help prevent you from developing dry skin.
+Simple lifestyle changes can help prevent and relieve dry skin.
 Try to:

 Written by: Kristeen Moore

 Medically reviewed on: Oct 19, 2016: Debra Sullivan, PhD, MSN, CNE, COI